 As pleasant as the holiday season can be, it often becomes a time of high stress, unrealistic expectations and financial challenges.
 It’s the time of year when many people may spend more than they should.
-But the holidays don’t have to mean drained savings accounts and bills to pay in January, says Kristi Cooper, a family life program specialist with Iowa State University Extension and Outreach.
+But the holidays don’t have to mean drained savings accounts and bills to pay in January, says Joy Rouse, a family life program specialist with Iowa State University Extension and Outreach.

-In the spirit of the season, Kristi offers a few gift ideas for the kids for not a lot of green:
+In the spirit of the season, Poweshiek County Extension offers a few gift ideas for the kids for not a lot of green:

-·Draw a picture of a special activity to do with the kids a few days after the holidays, like roller skating or sledding.
+- Draw a picture of a special activity to do with the kids a few days after the holidays, like roller skating or sledding.
 Wrap it up and put it under the tree.
-“Your children will look forward to spending time with you after the holiday rush is over,” Kristi said.
+“Your children will look forward to spending time with you after the holiday rush is over."

-·What kids wouldn’t like to get a coupon saying Mom or Dad will clean their room on demand?
-“Then the next time you nag them to clean their room, they can hand you the coupon,” Kristi said.
+- What kids wouldn’t like to get a coupon saying Mom or Dad will clean their room on demand?
+“Then the next time you nag them to clean their room, they can hand you the coupon."

 “It is OK to simplify your life, especially around the holidays.
-Doing so may save you some stress and some money — and help to put things in perspective,” Kristi said.
+Doing so may save you some stress and some money — and help to put things in perspective,” Rouse said.